Random121/janban/README.md

-# Janban
+# Cinddit

-A kanban board for scrum written in Java.
+Its like a blend of Tinder and Reddit but for code!

 ### What does it do?

-Janban is an application which enables the user to manage their project in a visual manner through the kanban system with specific features for the scrum project management framework.
+Cinddit is a social media (prototype) that feels like a fusion of Tinder and Reddit which allows the users to browse and share code snippets with others.

 ### Who is this for?

-Janban is built for anyone who is working on or managing a complex project.
+Cinddit is mainly built for developers (but is usable by anyone) who has too much free time or just simply want to share cool snippets of code they wrote or found.

 ### Why make this?

-I have worked with many tools that implements a kanban board in the past, an example being Jira or just a Trello board.
-However, most of these services are fully online, and also not as customizable.
-So Janban serves as an applications which allows people to use a kanban board fully offline and is also fully customizable (it is open source!).
+There are many general social medias currently available (Twitter, Reddit, Facebook, etc), however, there aren't many exclusive for software developers or purpose built for discussions about code.
+Sites like Stackoverflow and GitHub exist, but they are very specialized and not suited for general discussions.
+Cinddit serves as this general social media built for developers who want to share code.

 ## User Stories

 ### Phase 0

+As a user, I want to be able to...

+- create an account with a username and password
+- sign in to an account with a username and password
+- logout of my account if I am signed in
-- As a user, I want to be able to create a project and add it to a list of projects
+- create a new post with a title, description, and code snippet and add it to my list of posts
+- edit a posts within my list of posts
-- As a user, I want to be able to view all the projects I have created
+- view the list of posts I have created
+- delete a post from my list of posts
+- view a singular random unique (not seen before) post and be able to like it (swipe right) or dislike (swipe left) it
+- view a list of posts that other users and I have created
+- sort the list of posts that other users and I have created either by most recently posted or by most liked
+- search for posts and view the list of resulting posts sorted by relevancy
-- As a user, I want to be able to remove a project I have created
+- view a specific post with a list of posts that other users and I have created
-- As a user, I want to be able to add a column to a project
-- As a user, I want to be able to view all the columns I have created for a project
-- As a user, I want to be able to rename a column within a project
-- As a user, I want to be able to remove a column from a project
-- As a user, I want to be able to add a card to a column of a project and specify the title, description, and tags
-- As a user, I want to be able to view all the cards within a column of a project
-- As a user, I want to be able to edit the title, description, and tags of a card
-- As a user, I want to be able to remove a card from the column of a project
+- like or dislike the specific post I am viewing
+- favourite the specific post I am viewing and add it to my list of favourites
+- view my list of favourite posts